Astpray History, Family Crest & Coats of Arms

 Early History of the Astpray family

-Another 119 words (8 lines of text) covering the years 1455, 1487, 1688 and 1743 are included under the topic Early Astpray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Astpray research.
+Another 60 words (4 lines of text) covering the years 1455, 1487, 1688, 1743, 1690, 1720 and 1743 are included under the topic Early Astpray History in all our PDF Extended History products and printed products wherever possible.

 Astpray Spelling Variations